GilGS/swift-helloworld-docker/README.md

 # Swift Runtime Image - IBM Container
-Docker image for running the Swift Sample Starter App (from Bluemix) inside an IBM Container on Bluemix.
+Docker image for building and running the Swift Sample Starter App (from Bluemix) inside an IBM Container on Bluemix.